-Bretton Rodriguez is a Continuing Lecturer of Core Humanities at the University of Nevada, Reno.
-Prior to coming to Nevada, Bretton worked as a Visiting Assistant Professor of Humanities at Boğaziçi University in Istanbul.
+Bretton Rodriguez is a teaching assistant professor of Core Humanities at the University of Nevada, Reno.
+Prior to coming to Nevada, Bretton worked as a visiting assistant professor of humanities at Boğaziçi University in Istanbul, Turkey.

-Bretton is a specialist in the literature, history, and culture of medieval and early modern Iberia.
-His research focuses on intersections between literature and history in medieval Europe, and he works with traditional histories as well as various literary genres, which include epic, romance, and the history play.
-In his research, he uses the skills of both literary criticism and historical inquiry to examine the way that medieval histories evolved into sophisticated literary texts that also served as impactful political propaganda in support of specific rulers, dynasties, communities, and ideas.
+Rodriguez is a specialist in the literature, history and culture of medieval and early modern Iberia.
+His research focuses on intersections between literature and history in medieval Europe and he works with traditional histories as well as various literary genres, which include epic, romance and the history play.
+In his research, he uses the skills of both literary criticism and historical inquiry to examine the way that medieval histories evolved into sophisticated literary texts that also served as impactful political propaganda in support of specific rulers, dynasties, communities and ideas.

 - CH 201: Ancient and Medieval Cultures